All Humans Are Welcome Here!

 Nurse -> WFR

 I’ve been retired from nursing for 12 years now, so I’m a bit rusty with all this stuff.
 For some reason I thought my nursing background would help my Wilderness First Responder (WFR) course feel easy.
 But since the WFR works on totally different algorithms than licensed clinical medical care, it was pretty challenging.
 I had to set aside everything I knew and do it a different way.
 Of course my understanding of physiology and pathophysiology was a leg-up, but I really had to back out of my nursie head and enter a new headspace.
-Ultimately this course was geared toward training anyone who wanted to be helpful in the outdoors in a way they wouldn’t get sued and have… continue reading
+Ultimately this course was geared toward training anyone who wanted to be helpful in the outdoors in a way they wouldn’t get sued and have to sell a kidney in the end.
+I think it achieves that well.
+What’s funny is only now am I continue reading…

 Cardboard box with colorful quilting cotton scraps inside